opennetworkinglab/aether-docs/onramp/devel.rst

 Directly Invoking Helm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, it is possible to directly invoke Helm without engaging
+It is also possible to directly invoke Helm without engaging OnRamp's
-OnRamp's Ansible playbooks.
-In this scenario, a developer might use
+Ansible playbooks.
+In this scenario, a developer might use OnRamp to
-OnRamp to initially set up Aether (e.g., to deploy Kubernetes on a set
+initially set up Aether (e.g., to deploy Kubernetes on a set of nodes,
-of nodes, install the routes and virtual bridges needed to
+install the routes and virtual bridges needed to interconnect the
-interconnect the components, and bring up an initial set of pods), but
+components, and bring up an initial set of pods), but then iteratively
-then iteratively update the pods running on that cluster by executing
+update the pods running on that cluster by executing ``helm``.
+This
-``helm``.
-This can be the basis for an efficient development loop for
+can be the basis for an efficient development loop for users with an
-users with an in-depth understanding of Helm and Kubernetes.
+in-depth understanding of Helm and Kubernetes.

 To see how this might work, it is helpful to look at an example
 installation playbook, and see how key tasks map onto a corresponding